Titus Labienus: Lieutenant under Caesar in Gaul

 As Caesar's senior legate during his campaign in Gaul, Labienus was the only legate mentioned by name in Caesar's writings about his first campaign.
 He was a skilled cavalry commander.

 Labienus commanded the winter quarters in Vesontio in 58 BC.
 He also had full command of the legions in Gaul during Caesar's absence, as his legatus pro praetore.
 He had this privilege when Caesar was administering justice in Cisalpine Gaul as well as during Caesar's second campaign in Britain (in 54 BC).

 In 57 BC, during the Belgian campaign, in a battle against the Atrebates and Nervii near Sabis, Labienus, commanding the 9th and 10th legions, defeated the opposing Atrebates force and proceeded to take the enemy camp.
 From there he sent the 10th Legion against the rear of the Nervii line while they were engaged with the rest of Caesar's army, single-handedly turning the tide of battle and securing Caesar the victory.

 Labienus is also credited with the defeat of the Treviri under Indutiomarus.
 Labienus spent days with his army fortified in their camp, while Indutiomarus harassed him daily in an attempt at intimidation and demoralization.
 Labienus waited for the right moment, when Indutiomarus and his forces were returning to their camp disorganized, to send out his cavalry through two gates.
 He gave them the orders to first kill Indutiomarus, then his trailing forces on their return.
 Labienus's men were successful, and with the death of their leader, the Treviri army scattered.
 The Treviri forces later regrouped under relatives of Indutiomarus and moved upon Labienus, setting up camp across the river from his legions, waiting for reinforcements from the Germans.
 Labienus feigned a withdrawal, enticing the Treviri to cross the river, after which he turned around and had his men attack.
 Being in such a disadvantageous position, the Treviri forces were shattered.
 After hearing this, the German reinforcements turned around.

-Labienus's victory over the Parisii at Lutetia in the Battle of Lutetia is another example of his tactical genius.
+Labienus's victory over the Parisii commanded by Camulogene at Lutetia in the Battle of Lutetia is another example of his tactical genius.
 Sending five cohorts back towards Agedincum, and himself crossing the Sequana River with three legions, he tricked the enemy into thinking that he had divided his army and was crossing the river in three places.
 The enemy army split into thirds and pursued Labienus.
 The main body met Labienus which he subsequently surrounded with the rest of his legions.
 He then annihilated the reinforcements with his cavalry.

 In September, 51 BC, Caesar made Labienus governor of Cisalpine Gaul.